 - 1 head

 Food processor or box grater

-Cut the cauliflower into large pieces: Cut the head of cauliflower into quarters, then trim out the inner core from each quarter.
+Cut the cauliflower into large pieces.
+Cut the head of cauliflower into quarters, then trim out the inner core from each quarter.
 Break apart the cauliflower into large florets with your hands.
-If the core is tender, you can chip it into pieces and add it with the florets.
+If the core is tender, you can chop it into pieces and add it with the florets.

-Transfer the cauliflower to a food processor: Transfer the cauliflower to a food processor.
+Transfer the cauliflower to a food processor.
+Transfer the cauliflower to a food processor fitted with the blade attachment.
 Don't fill the food processor more than 3/4 full; if necessary, process in two batches.

-Pulse the cauliflower until completely broken down: Process the cauliflower in 1-second pulses until it has completely broken down into couscous-sized granules.
+Pulse the cauliflower until completely broken down.
+Process the cauliflower in 1-second pulses until completely broken down into couscous-sized granules.
 (Alternatively, grate the florets on the large holes of a box grater.)